Rosy Tetra Care Guide: Tank Setup, Diet, Tank Mates, & More

 Water Parameters

 Rosy tetras are adaptable fish, especially the farm-bred specimens that dominate the trade.
 That said, they’ll show their most vibrant pink coloration in soft, slightly acidic water.
-Hard, alkaline water tends to wash out their color noticeably.
+Hard, alkaline water will wash out their color noticeably.
 Indian almond leaves and driftwood help create ideal conditions while also adding tannins that enhance their natural look.

 Filtration & Water Flow